 Christian values evident in the family and community need to be given expression and importance in the day-to-day reality of the show.

 For Catholic show people, their faith is traditional - a stable element and a comfort.
 Frequently, show people are not able to be in touch with the local church of the community where they are visiting because of their lifestyle and work obligations.
 At the same time, the itinerant lifestyle is not an insurmountable impediment to the growth and development of religious life among show people.
-To the contrary, the mobility of show people is itself an opening, a kind of invitation to ministry.
+On the contrary, the mobility of show people is itself an opening, a kind of invitation to ministry.

 The special regard of the Church for people on the move is shown by the pastoral workers who are dedicated to this apostolate and who build communities of the faithful and bring these small communities in solidarity with the Church to live the Gospel.
 There is a very small group of clergy and religious who regularly minister to show people.
 Their presence to show people is one of a living image of Christ.
 They are welcomed by Catholic show people as well as by non-Catholics with whom an ecumenical attitude of openness and cooperation is shared.
 The greatest need of the circus and traveling show people is for priests and pastoral ministers to be available for religious education, Mass and the Sacraments.

 The increase of pastoral awareness of the Circus and Traveling Show Apostolate is a serious concern of the Catholic Church in the United States.
-Pastoral awareness opens the door to the welcome of the faithful to full membership in the entire ecclesial community.
+Pastoral awareness opens the door to welcome the faithful to full membership in the ecclesial community.
 Yet, as the mobility of show people prevents their participation in ordinary parish life, so does ordinary parish life often overlook the circumstances of the faithful who appear beyond its reach.
 Pastoral awareness invites pastoral outreach.

 To ensure that the world of show people, even in their mobility, may be fully integrated into the life of the Church, the following suggestions are offered as a means to reach out in Christian love and friendship to all who create festive occasions which provide us with a happy diversion from daily cares.
 The pastoral care which we bring to show people must be inspired by the dynamic of the mystery of salvation which makes the festive occasion become one of the privileged images of meeting with God.